 Central Serous Chorioretinopathy

-This condition may be linked to systemic and topical steroid use.
+CSCR may be linked to steroid use, which can include oral or intravenous steroids, as well as steroid creams, inhalers or sprays.
 In some patients there may be a history of traditional medication use.
-However, many patients may not have any associated medication use.
-(See below).
+Generally, we advise that patients with CSCR stop such medications where possible, to prevent the condition from recurring.
+However, many patients also may not have any associated medication use that triggered the CSCR.

-There is a link to stress but this is often difficult to quantify or verify.
+There is also a link to stress but this is often difficult to quantify or verify.

-It is not known what causes CSCR but the condition has been associated with stress, certain hormonal or endocrine disruptions and the use of steroid medications.
-Some traditional Chinese medicine and herbal medicine, especially those containing ginseng, may worsen the condition.
+It is not known exactly what causes CSCR, but the condition has been associated with stress, certain hormonal disruptions, and the use of steroid medications.
+Some traditional medicine and herbal medicine, has also been known to trigger or worsen the condition.

 The risk factors of CSCR include: